jeanbaialopes/CursoHTMLeCSS/README.md

 The files are organized by modules and projects.
 To see an example of how the concepts are applied, navigate through the folders and open the corresponding HTML files.
 Each file represents a specific stage or project from the course.

 ## Demo/Live
-One of the projects developed during the course, "Cordel Moderno", can be accessed directly via the link below:
+The projects developed during the course, can be accessed directly via the links below:

 *   **Cordel Moderno:** [https://github.com/jeanbaialopes/projeto-cordel-moderno](https://github.com/jeanbaialopes/projeto-cordel-moderno)